Spotlight for Filipino History Month!

-Part memoir, part love letter to the Philippines of her youth, Blood Orange is a poignant, yet powerful collection by Angela Narciso Torres, the 2013 Willow Books Literature Awards Grand Prize Winner for Poetry.
+Part memoir, part love letter to the Philippines of her youth, Blood Orange is a poignant, yet powerful collection by Angela Narciso Torres, a Willow Books Literature Awards Grand Prize Winner for Poetry.

 Praise for Blood Orange

 The person who finds his homeland sweet is still a tender beginner; she to whom every soil is as her native one is already strong; but she is perfect to whom the entire world is as a foreign place,” so Hugh of St. Victor wrote over six hundred years ago . . .
 In Blood Orange, these words find a rich and vitally new embodiment for our own time.
 At once vividly present in the moment and fully attuned to the under-dwelling currents of history . . .
 Torres’ poems affirm and achieve a hard-won continuity of feeling and insight.
 [These] poems move with the fluid assurance of a dancer, and sing with enviable lyric grace.

 ~Daniel Tobin, author of five books of poems including Second Things and Belated Heavens, 2011 Massachusetts Book Award winner

 Because paying attention is a form of prayer, Angela Narciso Torres’s poems pay deep and close attention.
 The details of these poems are stitched together with great care, and what we get is not just the landscape of memory but also the landscape of family, which in the end is the god we really pray to when we are restless.
 These are beautiful and beautifully made poems.

 ~C. Dale Young, poetry editor of New England Review and author of Torn and The Second Person